jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

        });
 	```

 3. Before you preview your changes, you will need to changes this code to use the tileset that is in yourmapbox account.
+The steps to follow are below.

+#### Tileset Menu

 In your Mapbox account, navigate to your **Owner-Renter-Pops** tileset menu.

-#### Tileset Menu

 For each tilset, you can either click on the name of the tilset to go to its information page or click the button <img src="Images/Screen%20Shot%202019-10-25%20at%202.20.03%20PM.png"> for more options: